r3inbowari/go-mod-explorer/README.md

     Q: Why sometimes reveal doesn't work?
     A: Limited by the VSCode API, at most three levels of recursion are allowed when revealing.

 ---

+---

+    Q: How to avoid focusing the Go Mod Explorer when revealing?
+    A: Go to the Settings of VSCode and set gomod.focusMode to false.

+---